 A chessboard can be made of different materials, but the colour of the squares (dark = brown or black and light = white or cream) must be clearly different.
-It is useful that it is not shiny to avoid reflects and disturbance of players.
+It is useful that it is not shiny to avoid reflections and disturbance of players.
 The dimension of the chessboard must fit with the dimension of the pieces.
-(For more information see FIDE Handbook C.05 FIDE Tournament Rules).
+(For more information see FIDE Handbook C.02 Standard of Chess equipment and Tournament Venue for FIDE Tournaments and page 72 of this manual).